-Step 3: Establish Base 2019 Mission Market Share by Acuity and ZIP Code
+Step 3: Establish Base 2022 Mission Market Share by Zip Code

-Step 3 of Mission's methodology calculates 2019 market share by acuity (i.e., low acuity vs high acuity) based on 2019 Mission service area volume as a percent of total market volume.
-Mission states its 2019 market share will be the "starting point."
-In other words, Mission assumes its 2019 market share by zip code will remain constant through the first project year, i.e., 2025.
-However, as previously described, Mission's service area ED volume is growing slower than the service area market ED volume.
-Therefore, the assumption that market share will remain constant in 2025 assumes the growth of Mission's ED service area volume will keep pace with the overall ED service area market volume growth.
+Step 3 of Mission's methodology calculates 2022 market share based on 2022 Mission service area volume as a percent of total market volume.
+Mission states its 2022 market share will be the "starting point."
+In other words, Mission assumes its 2022 ED visit market share by zip code will remain constant through the start of the project, i.e., July 2025.
+However, from 2019 to 2022, Mission has lost market share in all the zip codes identified for the primary service area and all but two of the zip codes identified in the secondary service area.
+Additionally, from 2021 to 2022, Mission lost market share in all but one of the zip codes identified for the FSER West service area.